 - Initial Test Car Seat #3 = 269

 After our unique process of steam and pioneering application of probiotics, we then took a final reading.
 Keep in mind that since probiotics are living things, the ATP meter will pick them up in the test too.
-Not to worry though, probiotics are amazing at what they do and can sanitize for days (really!!
+Not to worry though, probiotics are amazing at what they do and can reduce ATP for days (really!!
 It’s true!!).
 In our experience, the probiotics will take the ATP reading down to single digits in a matter of an hour or two.
 In these cases, we had to get the seats back to their owners so we couldn’t test that far into the future.

 Here are the final test results: